opensearch-project/documentation-website/_data-prepper/pipelines/expression-syntax.md

 layout: default
 title: Expression syntax
 parent: Pipelines
-nav_order: 12
+nav_order: 15
 ---

 # Expression syntax

-The following sections provide information about expression syntax in Data Prepper.
+Expressions provide flexibility in data manipulation, filtering, and routing in Data Prepper.
+The following sections provide detailed information about the expression syntax used in Data Prepper.

 ## Supported operators